The Best Project Management Books You Must Read

 This book is a classic.
 It delves into all the issues of leadership and management.
 The author was a highly exalted and influential thinker whose ideas shaped corporate thinking for decades.

 The three authors are all specialists in their field whose combined advice encapsulated in this excellent book will increase your knowledge and practical application in all aspects of project management.
 It will help you transform your team, promote excellent leadership and succeed in your career as a PM.

-If you enjoyed reading this article about the project management books, you should read these as well:
+If you enjoyed reading this article on project management books, you should check out this one about project management framework.

 We also wrote about a few related subjects like project management principles, project management goals, project management metrics, IT project manager, what is a war room, Kanban app, gap analysis, project management skills and project management methodologies.